appsmithorg/appsmith-docs/tutorials/review-moderator-dashboard/building-ui-and-accessing-widget-properties.md

 Here, you’re using the moustache syntax and binding the values from the table and configuring the map widget.

-{% hint style="success" %}
-You can use the `selectedRow` property for the Table widget to access the data of a particular row when selected.
+> You can use the `selectedRow` property for the Table widget to access the data of a particular row when selected.
-{% endhint %}

 Now select any row from the table, the map automatically updates with the business location mentioned.
 Below is the GIF showing the same: